Code-Institute-Submissions/JDygard-dominant_chaos_JanResub/TESTING.md

 ### Library
 The library is a simple paginated setup with information about currently implemented features and classes.
 Tabs are controlled by Jinja and kept in separate templates.

+- Each tab opens the relevant information as expected

 ***

 ### Play
 The play page is very simple, containing a link to the video on the about page, and the Phaser canvas for playing the game.
 The phaser canvas will be tested later in this document.

 ***

 https://user-images.githubusercontent.com/78797168/131670449-f7eb240b-8b69-47ca-ae77-349abc8f8ed4.mp4